Skip to main content

 hapROH & hapCon

-This Python package contains two softwares for ancient DNA, hapROH and hapCon.
+This Python package contains two computational tools for ancient DNA, hapROH and hapCon.

-For detailled Instructions for Installation and Manuals, including Getting Started and Vignettes, please visit the official tutorial: https://haproh.readthedocs.io
+For detailed Instructions for Installation and Manuals, including Getting Started and Vignettes, please visit the official tutorial: https://haproh.readthedocs.io

 1. hapROH This software identifies runs of homozygosity (ROH) in ancient and present-day DNA by using a panel of reference haplotypes.
-This package contains functions and wrappers to call ROH and functions for downstream analysis and visualization.
+This package contains functions and wrappers for calling ROH, as well as functions for downstream analysis and visualization.

-For downward compatibility, the package uses hapsburg as module name.
-After installation you can import Python functions via from hapsburg.XX import YY
+For downward compatibility, the package uses hapsburg as the module name.
+After installation, you can import Python functions via from hapsburg.XX import YY

-1. hapCon This software estimates contamination in male X chromosome via using a panel of reference haplotypes.
-It has been incorporate into the hapROH package since version 0.4a1, no additional installation is needed.
+1. hapCon This software estimates contamination in the male X chromosome by using a panel of reference haplotypes.
+It has been incorporated into the hapROH package since version 0.4a1; no additional installation is needed.

 Scope